Enhuiz/digit-recognizer/README.md

 ## How to run

-### 1. Create a directory called data and copy your data downloaded from Kaggle into it.
+### 1. Create a directory called data and copy your data downloaded from Kaggle into it

 ```
 $ mkdir data